 - (a) The proposed designation is located within a utility lot and will be visible in the immediate surroundings.
-The site is located within a rural environment in an area dominated by pasture.
-The surrounding area is typical of a rural environment with generally low levels of built form, comprising farm buildings and infrastructure and dwellings that support rural activities.. - (b) The site and scale of the designation (and associated buildings and structures) is of a scale that fits with the site and surrounding area.
+The site is located within an urban area which is highly modified with a range of buildings, structures and infrastructure. - (b) The site and scale of the designation (and associated buildings and structures) is of a scale consistent with the site and surrounding area.
 Any buildings and structures do not dominate the environment or detract from any views. - (c) Utility structures and activities of this type are a necessary and appropriate activity within the District.
 The proposed site is currently developed and the site and its current development forms part of the existing environment.
 Conditions controlling future building height and location have been offered and form part of the designation.
-This ensures that the development that can occur on the site associated with the designation will result in a landscape and visual amenity that is consistent with and compatible with the site and the surrounding environment and the existing environment. - (d) Any future activities on the site will be subject to controls on construction noise to ensure that effects are appropriate to the environment and do not detract from surrounding residential activities in an inappropriate manner.
-In this location residential activities are those associated with rural activities. - (e) Overall any adverse effects on the environment in terms of character, visual amenity and amenity values are appropriate for the site and the surrounding environment and are not considered to be more than minor. - (f) With respect to noise it is considered that the noise generated by the facility will not result in adverse effects that are inappropriate for this location.
+This ensures that the development that can occur on the site associated with the designation will result in a landscape and visual amenity that is consistent with and compatible with the site and the surrounding environment. - (d) Any future activities on the site will be subject to controls on construction noise to ensure that effects are appropriate to the environment and do not detract from surrounding residential activities in an inappropriate manner. - (e) Overall any adverse effects on the environment in terms of character, visual amenity and amenity values are appropriate for the site and the surrounding environment and are not considered to be more than minor. - (f) With respect to noise it is considered that the noise generated by the facility will not result in adverse effects that are inappropriate for this location.
 The proposed designation includes conditions that address noise.
 There is the ability during a power outage for an electricity generator to be used on the site.
 This is necessary to ensure that the essential utility services provided are able to continue.
 This is essential to ensure the health, safety and wellbeing of the community served by this utility site.
 The use of any generator will be infrequent and the potential for the use of a generator for emergency purposes, or for testing, will not result in noise effects that are more than minor.
 It is considered that the noise conditions proposed are appropriate and will provide for any adverse effects of noise to be no more than minor.